burnstyle1/homelab-ops/runbooks/ai-inference-box.md

 sudo journalctl -u secretrag -f
 ```

 Restart after any edit to `secret_common.py` or `secret_registry.py`.
 The prompt, retrieval, and registry load at import plus `lru_cache`, and `secret_registry` is imported once on the first `/ask` and then cached, so a running process keeps the old versions until you restart it.
 Under systemd that is just `sudo systemctl restart secretrag`.
+Remember that edits land in the `<user>` staging tree first and only reach `/opt` via the sync step (section 3.7 staging note); restart the unit *after* syncing, or the running service reloads the old file.

 > Because serve runs as a locked-down account in a `700` directory, reading or editing its files needs `sudo` (e.g. `sudo -u secretrag ...` to act as the service account).
 Your login user can't read into `/opt/secretrag` casually; that's the point.